Alenko124/mlops-project-Group21/reports/README.md

 >
 > Answer:

 Yes, we wrote an API for our model using FastAPI.
 The api.dockerfile and client.py files indicate we implemented a REST API for model inference.
 The API accepts image uploads, runs inference using the trained ResNet-18 model, and returns predicted land-use class labels.
 We containerized the API using Docker to ensure consistent deployment.
 The client.py file serves as an example of how to interact with the deployed API endpoint.
+This setup enabled low-latency inference, simplified deployment across environments, supported reproducible serving, and allowed easy integration with external applications, monitoring tools, and automated testing pipelines during both local development and cloud deployment phases.

 ### Question 24